Walkthrough · article 13 of 24

 Spoilage is the most-skipped category in nouz, and skipping it is exactly why owners often can't figure out where their margin is going.
 Untracked spoilage doesn't disappear; it shows up as mysterious gap between your computed margin and your bank balance.
 Logging it makes the gap visible.

-01 Why bother tracking it
+01 Why should I bother tracking spoilage?

 Untracked spoilage shows up as "missing margin" — your COGS-per-unit numbers look great but your bank account doesn't line up.
 Tracking spoilage separately lets you see it for what it is (a real cost, not a bug in your math) and lets Statistics flag it when it's creeping up.

-02 How to log it
+02 How do I log spoilage?

 1. 1